A Scalable Algorithm For Sparse Portfolio Selection: A Cutting-Plane Method

-By iteratively minimizing $f_t(\bm{z})$ over $\mathcal{Z}_n^k$ to obtain $\bm{z}_t$, and evaluating $f(\cdot)$ and its subgradient at $\bm{z}_t$, we obtain a non-decreasing sequence of underestimators $f_t(\bm{z}_t)$ which converge to the optimal value of $f(\bm{z})$ within a finite number of iterations, since $\mathcal{Z}_n^k$ is a finite set and OA never visits a point twice \citep[see also][Theorem 2]{fletcher1994solving}.
-Additionally, we can avoid solving a different MILO at each OA iteration by integrating the entire algorithm within a single branch-and-bound tree, as first proposed by \cite{padberg1991branchcut, quesada1992lp}, using \verb|lazy constraint callbacks|.
-Lazy constraint callbacks are now standard components of modern MILO solvers such as \verb|Gurobi|, \verb|CPLEX| and \verb|GLPK|, and substantially speed-up OA.
+By iteratively minimizing $f_t(\bm{z})$ over $\mathcal{Z}_n^k$ to obtain $\bm{z}_t$, and evaluating $f(\cdot)$ and its subgradient at $\bm{z}_t$, we obtain a non-decreasing sequence of underestimators $f_t(\bm{z}_t)$ which converge to the optimal value of $f(\bm{z})$ within a finite number of iterations, since $\mathcal{Z}_n^k$ is a finite set and OA never visits a point twice.
+Additionally, we can avoid solving a different {mixed-integer linear optimization problem} (MILO) at each OA iteration by integrating the entire algorithm within a single branch-and-bound tree, as first proposed by \cite{padberg1991branchcut, quesada1992lp}, using { dynamic cut generation, which could be implemented using a cut pool and \verb|lazy constraint callbacks| ; see \citet{fischetti2016redesigning} for an implementation of this approach for facility location problems.} {Indeed, \verb|lazy constraint callbacks| are now standard components of modern MILO solvers such as \verb|Gurobi|, \verb|CPLEX| and \verb|GLPK| which allow users to easily implement single-tree OA schemes—we make use of these callbacks when we develop our single-tree OA scheme in Section \ref{sec:cuttingolanemethodcont}.}

 As we mentioned in Section \ref{ssec:background}, OA is a widely known procedure.
-However, it has not yet been successfully applied to Problem \eqref{mainproblem}.
-In our opinion, the main bottleneck inhibiting efficient OA implementations is a lack of an efficient separation oracle which provides both zeroth and first order information.
-To our knowledge, there are two existing oracles, but neither oracle is both computationally efficient and accurate.
-The first oracle exploits the convexity of $f(\bm{z})$ to obtain a valid subgradient for $f(\bm{z})$ via a finite difference scheme, namely setting the $j$th entry of $\bm{g}_{\bm{z}}$ to
+However, it has not yet been successfully applied to {sparse portfolio selections problems}, largely because of a lack of efficient separation oracles which provide both zeroth and first order information {concerning the value of $f$ at the point $\bm{z}$}.
+Therefore, we now outline such a procedure {which addresses Problem \eqref{mainproblem}}.

-This method clearly provides the tightest possible subgradient.
-However, it requires $n+1$ function evaluations of $f(\cdot)$ to obtain one subgradient $\bm{g}_t$, which is not computationally efficient.

-The second oracle enforces the sparsity constraint by writing $x_i \leq z_i, \forall i \in [n]$, and using the dual multiplier associated with each constraint as a subgradient.
-This is a valid approach, as the dual multipliers associated with the constraint $\bm{x} \leq \bm{z}$ are indeed valid subgradients.
-Unfortunately, they are often very weak, and usually degenerate, meaning OA converges very slowly when it uses these subgradients.
-Indeed, as discussed in Section \ref{ssec:background}, OA is dominated by branch-and-bound when subgradients are obtained in this fashion \citep{fletcher1998numerical}.

-We now outline a procedure which obtains stronger valid subgradients of $f(\cdot)$ using a single function evaluation, before outlining our overall outer-approximation approach.